A survey of the parameter space of the compressible liquid drop model as applied to the neutron star inner crust: The surface energy

+This approximates well the correlation between surface and volume symmetry energies explored in \cite{Steiner2005}.
+The free parameter $c$ controls the slope of the correlation and will be varied to explore the model dependence discussed above.
+Once $\sigma_{\delta}$ is determined from Eq.~(\ref{surf_corr}), and the parameter $p$ specified in Eq.~(\ref{eqn:sdelta}), the parameter $b$ in the same equation can be calculated.
+Thus the surface symmetry tension is parameterized by $c$ and $p$ in this work.

-where $c$ gives the slope of the correlation.
-In Steiner et al \cite{Steiner2005} a comprehensive study was conducted of the extraction of the surface symmetry energy from mass model fits and microscopic calculations of plane interfaces between two different phases of nuclear matter.
-The surface symmetry energy was extracted using two different, thermodynamically consistent formulations of the surface thermodynamic potential in the mass model; the so-called `$\mu_{\rm n}$' and `$\mu_{\alpha}$' approaches which differ in the way the neutron skin is taken into account.
-The best fits obtained for the `$\mu_{\rm n}$' and `$\mu_{\alpha}$' approaches are given by $c=3.14$ and $c=4.8$ respectively in equation~(\ref{surf_corr}); the full region of the surface symmetry - bulk symmetry energy plane can be spanned by $c=2.0$ to $c=7.0$.
-In our model, we impose the correlation in equation~(\ref{surf_corr}) and take for our baseline results $c=4.8$.
-We can then explore the effect of the correlation systematically by varying $c$ over the full range from $c=2.0$ to $c=7.0$.
-In Fig.~3 this range is depicted.
-In Fig.~4 we show the form for the surface and curvature potentials for 3 different values of the surface symmetry energy $\sigma_{\delta}$ corresponding to $J = 30$ MeV, $c =$ 2, 4.8 and 7 by the black solid, long-dashed and short dashed lines respectively.
+The best fits obtained for the `$\mu_{\rm n}$' and `$\mu_{\alpha}$' approaches \cite{Steiner2005} are given by $c\approx3.14$ and $c\approx4.8$ respectively in Eq.~(\ref{surf_corr}); the full region of the surface symmetry - bulk symmetry energy plane can be spanned by $c\approx2.0$ to $c\approx7.0$.
+We will take for our baseline results $c=4.8$.
+We can then explore the full range of theoretical uncertainty from extracting surface energy parameters by varying $c$ over the full range from $c=2.0$ to $c=7.0$ (see Fig.~4).
+In Fig.~5 we show the form for the surface and curvature tensions for 3 different values of the surface symmetry energy $\sigma_{\delta}$ corresponding to $J = 30$ MeV, $c =$ 2, 4.8 and 7 by the black solid, long-dashed and short dashed lines respectively.
+Note that a higher $\sigma_{\delta}$ corresponds to a \emph{lower} (softer) surface energy at a given proton fraction.